CP1404/Practicals/prac_07/README.md

 -   Pressing Up/Down when the box is empty or invalid should assume the value is 0 and change it to 1/-1.

--   Remove the convert button and make the result appear immediately when either text is entered or the up/down buttons are pressed (you can handle this with Kivy's on_text event)
+-   Remove the convert button (comment it out) and make the result appear immediately when either text is entered or the up/down buttons are pressed (you can handle this with Kivy's `on_text` event)

 **Note:** The solution to this is provided in your Kivy Demos repository (convert_m_km.py/kv).
 Don't just copy it, but do use it if you get stuck, and/or to compare your solution to ours.

 ## Dynamic Kivy Widgets